-- 31. Whenever any power, duty or discretion is delegated to the managers pursuant to these articles or is conferred or imposed upon the managers by the rules, the same may, subject to any terms, conditions or restrictions imposed on the managers in relation thereto, be exercised by: - (a) any director of the managers - (b) any employee of the managers - (c) an agent appointed by the managers with the approval of the directors and any director or employee of such agent.
+- 31. Whenever any power, duty or discretion is delegated to the managers pursuant to these articles or is conferred or imposed upon the managers by the rules, the same may, subject to any terms, conditions or restrictions imposed on the managers in relation thereto, be exercised by: - (a) any director of the managers, - (b) any employee of the managers, - (c) an agent or group undertaking of the managers appointed by the managers with the approval of the directors and any director or employee of such agent or group undertaking.